Solution | Batch Performance Optimization#

 Resamples the sensor value to have the elapsed time in seconds.

-We’ve provided several suggestions on how to use your sensor and batch data to improve Batch Performance Optimization but ultimately, the “best” approach will depend on your specific needs and your data.
-If you’re interested in adapting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+This documentation has reviewed provided several suggestions on how to derive value from this Solution.
+Ultimately however, the “best” approach will depend on your specific needs and data.
+If you’re interested in adapting this project to the specific goals and needs of your organization, Dataiku offers roll-out and customization services on demand.